 The Sheriff’s Office handles requests for past police reports from local departments.
 General public records can also be requested from the Bergen County Clerk’s Office public search portal.

-Additional records can also be requested from the Bergen County Prosecutor’s Office Open Public Records Act (OPRA) Request form which provides instructions for submitting requests:
+Additional records can also be requested from the Bergen County Prosecutor’s Office Open Public Records Act (OPRA) Request form, which provides instructions for submitting requests:

-• Records requests can be sent to the Bergen County Prosecutor’s Office by mail, Email: [email protected], Fax: 201-646-3794, or hand delivery.
+- Records requests can be sent to the Bergen County Prosecutor’s Office by mail, email at [email protected], fax at 201-646-3794, or by hand delivery.

-• Fees may apply depending on the type and quantity of records provided, as allowed under OPRA.
+- Fees may apply depending on the type and quantity of records provided, as allowed under OPRA.

-• By law, the Prosecutor’s Office has 7 business days to respond to a records request, though some delays can occur.
+- By law, the Prosecutor’s Office has 7 business days to respond to a records request, though some delays can occur.

-• Any private information, such as Social Security numbers, will be redacted from records before release as required by OPRA.
+- Any private information, such as Social Security numbers, will be redacted from records before release as required by OPRA.

-• Criminal investigatory files and victim records are considered confidential and not releasable through an OPRA request.
+- Criminal investigatory files and victim records are considered confidential and not releasable through an OPRA request.

-• Individuals have the right to appeal to the Government Records Council or Superior Court if a request is denied.
+- Individuals have the right to appeal to the Government Records Council or Superior Court if a request is denied.

 Searching the county jail roster and contacting local law enforcement provides a thorough starting point.
 The Prosecutor’s Office OPRA FAQ page gives helpful context on OPRA policies that may impact records requests.

 The cities of Paterson, Hackensack, Englewood, Bergenfield, and Teaneck maintain independent police departments that may hold additional arrest information.
-Find addresses and contact information for each municipal agency below.

 Fort Lee Police Department